 - Respect your patients’ time.
 Train your team to run on time (or as close as they can), so that wait times are minimized.
 Patients appreciate punctuality and get frustrated when they feel their time is wasted.
 In addition, make an effort to return calls promptly and answer patient questions as thoroughly as possible, which can eliminate the need for time-consuming call-backs.

 - Train your medical staff.
 From top to bottom, the culture in your practice sets the tone for patient satisfaction.
 In fact, it’s essential for keeping patients happy.
 A patient often interacts with a number of staff members during their visit, which makes it critical for you to have a positive culture in place for excellent patient care and treatment.
 Is your team smiling and in high spirits, or disgruntled and unapproachable?
 Either way, it shows—and often leaves a lasting impression.

 TIP: Address their financial concerns and offer payment solutions.
-Offer patients payment options and increase patient engagement with mobile payment options and online bill pay, which are faster, safer and less expensive.
+Offer patients payment options and increase patient engagement with self-pay options such as mobile payment options and online bill pay, which are faster, safer and less expensive.
 Most healthcare consumers prefer to use mobile statements and receive text or email messages that allow them to view and pay their bills online.
 Also, ensure you accept all forms of credit cards.

 Improving Patient Care Moving Forward: Getting Started

 Introducing a few changes to your clinic or practice management may seem difficult, but it’s not as hard as you think.
 It just requires a commitment, some simple staff training, and regular check-ins to ensure consistency over time.
 Remember, achieving enhanced patient satisfaction is an art, not a science.
 It’s a commitment, not a one-time action.
 It requires diligent effort, enthusiasm and, above all, consistency.